ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 and Cisco ISE is in place, try limiting the number of parallel sessions to 10 and steadily increasing.

-### Basic Failure

-This setting determines how many times to retry a connection for any error, except authentication failure.

-### Authentication Failure

-**Authentication failure** can occur even if a user is authorized to log in.
-For example, this may happen when an AAA server is overloaded, or an authentication packet is lost.

 ### Command Authorization Failure Retries

-If you see many examples of **Authentication error** during the Discovery process, adjust **Authentication failure** and **Command Authorization Failure retries**.
+How many times try to send the same command after authorization failure, and the delay before the next attempt.

-### Example of Error Message in Connectivity Report
+### Examples of Error Messages in Connectivity Report

 According to the **Summary of issues** in the very first completed snapshot, CLI Settings can be adjusted.
 Here are some of the most common